RLOpenCatalyst/catdocs/Catalyst/source/gettingimplemented.rst

   .. image:: /images/CB11.png

-Now, user can access the application with ip address petclinic app into new tab type **ip-address:8080/petclinic**
+Now, to access the application, open new tab and access petclinic app with ip address petclinic app **<ipAddress>:8080/petclinic**

   .. image:: /images/CB12.png

-And to access the application with ip address of loadbalancer into new tab type **ip-address/petclinic**
+And to access the application with ip address of loadbalancer into new tab type **<ipAddress>/petclinic**

   .. image:: /images/CB13.png